plone/plone.contentrules/plone/contentrules/README.rst

 Lets start with some basic imports:

-  >>> from zope.interface import Interface, implements
+  >>> from zope.interface import Interface, implementer
   >>> from zope.component import adapts
   >>> from zope.component import getUtility, getAllUtilitiesRegisteredFor
   >>> from zope import schema